jeremiahliao/traffic-citation-predictor/writeup.md

 ### 3.1 Train/Test Split

 We split the data using a random 80/20 train test split with sklearn's implementation of the `train_test_split` method.
-In this instance, we could od a random split since we did not need to account for any temporal leakage.
-We did not use any temporal features aside from generic time of day/day of week Our classification did not depend solely on previous data either as the goal of this analysis was to determine effect of certain factors on the results.
+In this instance, we could use a random split since we did not need to account for any temporal leakage.
+We did not use any temporal features aside from generic time of day/day of week.
+Our classification did not depend solely on previous data either as the goal of this analysis was to determine effect of certain factors on the results.
 Using sklearn's built in `stratify` parameter also allowed us to maintain the original class distribution.

 ### 3.2 Models